Gas-to-liquids (GTL) is a technology that enables the production from natural gas of clean-burning diesel fuel, liquid petroleum gas and naphtha.

 Chevron operates in some of the world’s leading natural gas basins and is using technology, including GTL, to develop the full spectrum of natural gas resources.

 We have partnered with the Nigerian National Petroleum Corporation to build a GTL plant designed to convert 325 million cubic feet of natural gas per day into 33,000 barrels of liquids—principally synthetic diesel.
 When completed, the plant is expected to supply clean-burning, low-sulfur diesel fuel for cars and trucks.
-The plant is scheduled to begin production in late 2013.
+The plant is scheduled to begin production in the first half of 2014.